 Birdlife Sanctuary On Tiriti Matangi Island

-Known for its native wildlife and protection of endangered birds, Tiritiri Matangi is one island for a wildlife lesson.
-It’s also home of the Takahe, the flightless bird that has clung to existence.
+This island is an open sanctuary, where protection is ensured for the native wildlife and endangered birds of New Zealand.
+Tiritiri Matangi is one island for a wildlife lesson with supporters publishing a biodiversity plan and visitors even have the opportunity to learn the basics of bird calling.
+It’s also home of the Takahe, the flightless bird that has clung to existence and become a New Zealand icon for being a survivor.
 Birdwatchers come from all over the world to check out the infamous birdlife—so now you’ve got no excuse not to have visited.

 Have A History Lesson On Kawau Island

-Kawau Island is reputable for being a jewel in the Hauraki Gulf, with crystal clear waters and historic buildings.
-The infamous Mansion House resides on Kawau Island, previously owned by former mayor, Andrew Farmer.
-The mansion is a two-storey, thirty-bedroom guest house, and is now a hot spot for boaties and visitors to the island.
-If you’re lucky enough to visit by private boat you can explore broken islands surrounding Kawau.
+Kawau Island is a jewel in the Hauraki Gulf, with crystal clear waters and historic buildings.
+The infamous Mansion House resides on Kawau Island, previously owned by one of the most controversial political figures, Sir George Grey.
+The mansion is a two-storey, thirty-bedroom guest house and we can’t help but link the ambience of this house to the one in the Hollywood hit film, The Notebook.
+The huge scale somehow has an element of humility with the classiness and simplicity of the design.
+What was once the location of New Zealand royalty is now an open hot spot for boaties and visitors.
+If you’re lucky enough to visit by private boat you can explore broken islands surrounding Kawau as well.

 Hike Up Rangitoto Island